Webinar Plus: Building resilience to the challenges and pressures of practice

 Through this course you will develop a better understanding of our profession, will take time to focus on why you wanted to be a vet in the first place, and enjoy discussing with peers the challenges faced in everyday practice.
 All of which will help to build support for the difficult days in practice, to mentor colleagues who may be facing similar issues and to regain a love for the profession we were all once so desperate to join.

-The webinars will run on the following dates from 12.00pm to 2.00pm GMT including a 30 minute registration and familiarisation period prior to the commencement of the lecture.
+The webinars will run on the following dates from 12.00pm to 1.00pm London time including a 30 minute registration and familiarisation period prior to the commencement of the lecture.

 Senior Lecturer in Veterinary Education

 The Royal Veterinary College